mhubig/ceph-export/README.md

 # ceph-export

-Simple python script to export rbd images from a ceph pool, based on the last snapshot.
+Simple app to export rbd images from a ceph pool, based on the last snapshot.

 ````bash
 $ ./export.py --help